nicolocarpignoli/GeoAR.js/README.md

 Works good also on iPhone 6.

-On iOS, from 12.2, Motion sensors has to activated from Settings.
-If not, GeoAR.js prompt the user to do so.
+On iOS, from 12.2, Motion sensors on Safari has be to activated from Settings.
+If not, GeoAR.js will prompt the user to do so.
 This [may change with final release of iOS 13](https://developer.apple.com/documentation/safari_release_notes/safari_13_beta_6_release_notes) but as September 2019 is not yet out.

 We need a lot of more tests, but the first impression is: the more advanced the phone (so newer) the better.
 This because of better quality sensors.